 We exercise no control over fees charged by IFAs although we do have a recommended fee menu.
 The average fee taken by IFAs for 2 Wills including an Asset Preservation Trust is around £1,200; a significant part of the fee is retained by the IFA.

 The market rate for one of our flagship Home Protection Trusts is £3,000 and our IFAs take around £2,000 of that fee whenever one is prepared.
-These are known to be a more risky service but we take a low-risk approach and, with our training, and protected by our PII, you can rest assured that these types of Trusts are only offered where they are appropriate to the client’s circumstances.
+These are known to be a riskier service but we take a low-risk approach and, with our training, and protected by our Insurance, you can rest assured that these types of Trusts are only offered where they are appropriate to the client’s circumstances.

-Where our consultants complete the instruction, we pay IFA practices an introduction fee of 20% of our fee.
+Where our Estate Planning Practitioners complete the instruction, we pay IFA practices an introduction fee.

 You can find out more about our services by browsing our website but a quick breakdown is as follows:

 Wills and Will Trusts